PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >Wizard -- And now you will die.
 >Boltac -- That might not be in your best advantage.

+# Extra from Boltac in Pit

+>After all the talk of these things not having feelings.
+(Wizard to Asarah) we see them really having feelings here.

 # Extra from Boltac and Relan in twisty passages